css-skills/dataviz/notes/dataviz.md

 package](https://github.com/wch/extrafont), and follow the instructions included in the README for this package.

 With a larger font, the title also runs off.
-We can add “” in the string for the title to insert a new line:
+We can add “\\n” in the string for the title to insert a new line:

 ``` r
 ggplot(data = bechdel, mapping = aes(y = clean_test)) +